Arabian plate

-The Arabian Plate is a minor tectonic plate in the Northern and Eastern Hemispheres.
+The Arabian plate is a minor tectonic plate in the Northern and Eastern Hemispheres.

-It is one of the three continental plates (along with the African and Indian plates) that have been moving northward in geological history and colliding with the Eurasian Plate.
-That is resulting in a mingling of plate pieces and mountain ranges extending in the west from the Pyrenees, crossing Southern Europe to Iran, forming the Alborz and the Zagros Mountains, to the Himalayas and ranges of Southeast Asia.
+It is one of the three continental plates (along with the African and Indian plates) that have been moving northward in geological history and colliding with the Eurasian plate.
+This collision is resulting in a mingling of plate pieces and mountain ranges extending in the west from the Pyrenees, crossing Southern Europe to Iranian plateau, forming the Alborz and the Zagros Mountains, to the Himalayas and ranges of Southeast Asia.

 Lexicology

-The Arabian Plate is a designation of the region, and it is also sometimes referred to as the Arab Plate.
+The Arabian plate is a designation of the region, and it is also sometimes referred to as the Arab plate.

 Borders

-The Arabian Plate consists mostly of the Arabian Peninsula; it extends westward to the Sinai Peninsula and the Red Sea and northward to the Levant.
+The Arabian plate consists mostly of the Arabian Peninsula; it extends westward to the Sinai Peninsula and the Red Sea and northward to the Levant.
 The plate borders are: